luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 Now we'll go deeper into some more of the program-flow constructs that allow Atomese to behave like a complete programming language.

 In this upcoming chapter, we'll deal with Atomese approaches to conditionals, code factoring (i.e. functions), and looping.
-We will also cover the difference between the execution and the evaluation context.

 If you are steeped in procedural programming, like I am, there are things about the Atomspace execution model that will require you to turn your brain inside-out.
 On the other hand, if you come from a `Lambda Calculus <https://en.wikipedia.org/wiki/Lambda_calculus>`_ or `Functional Programming <https://en.wikipedia.org/wiki/Functional_programming>`_ background then, lucky you!